olitreadwell/resume/common-hiring-questions.md

 I recently moved to Wellington on a student visa, pursuing a Postgraduate Diploma in IT at WelTec Petone.
 This allows me to work up to 20 hours during the academic session and full-time during breaks.
 I am particularly excited about the prospect of securing a full-time position that could expedite my path to residency.

 I'm a USA citizen, with passport and social security number.
 I do not need sponsorship to remain in the country or to work for a USA employer.

+I'm a United Kingdom citizen, with current passport.

 ### Where are you located?

-San Diego, CA
+Wellington, New Zealand

 ### Are you interested in relocating?